apache/spark/UPDATING.md

 operators/hooks.
 Otherwise, ``google_cloud_default`` will be used as GCP's conn_id
 by default.

-### Viewer won't have edit permissions on DAG view.

-### New `dag_discovery_safe_mode` config option

-If `dag_discovery_safe_mode` is enabled, only check files for DAGs if they contain the strings "airflow" and "DAG".
-For backwards compatibility, this option is enabled by default.

 ### Removed deprecated import mechanism

 The deprecated import mechanism has been removed so the import of modules becomes more consistent and explicit.